-In spite of this apparently moderate document, Kadalie was proving worrying to the white supporters in South Africa in his use of wild language at conferences and his reluctance to sever connections with the Communists.
-It was a relief to Mrs Lewis that he decided to visit England to advance the cause of the ICU, arriving at Southampton in May 1927.
-He noted with delight that the dockers at Southampton were white, that a white porter carried his luggage, that the train to London was not segregated and most of all that a 'tall young Englishwoman' (Winifred) had greeted him in London, shaken hands and driven off with him in a taxi, much to the surprise of the white South Africans who had shunned him on the boat.
+Creech Jones advised Kadalie to be cautious in his management of the ICU, not to inflame racial hatred but to concentrate on 'the capacity of the Union to cater for the industrial needs of the natives.'
+Kadalie seems to have taken this advice seriously in that he created a 'constitution', which Winifred appears to have been involved in drafting; it stated, amongst much else, that the union 'shall not foster or encourage antagonism towards other established bodies, political or otherwise, of African peoples, or of organised workers.'
+He also decided to visit England to advance the cause of the ICU, arriving at Southampton in May 1927.
+He noted with delight that the dockers at Southampton were white, that a white porter carried his luggage, that the train to London was not segregated and, most of all, that a 'tall young Englishwoman' (Winifred) had greeted him in London, shaken hands and driven off with him in a taxi, much to the surprise of the white South Africans who had shunned him on the boat.

-Winifred, Creech Jones and Fenner Brockway (secretary) had managed to interest the ILP to some small degree in Kadalie's visit and had arranged a lecture tour for him throughout England and Scotland so that he could publicise the ICU.
-The tour was flattering and encouraging but little in the way of tangible support was forthcoming, including financial support.
-There was a general fear that support for the ICU could antagonise other sections of the trade union movement, including the South African trade unions.

-Kadalie's visit to London increased Winifred's commitment to him and to the union and also her belief that the development of a black trade union was the way forward so that eventually association with white trade unionism would be possible.
-'I am sure,' she wrote, 'that Kadalie is going on the right lines when he works for this.
+Winifred helped to arrange a lecture tour for him throughout England and Scotland so that he could publicise the ICU.
+The tour was flattering and encouraging but little in the way of actual support was forthcoming, including financial support.
+There was a general fear amongst British trade unions and left-wing political parties that support for the ICU could antagonise the South African trade union movement.
+But Kadalie's visit to London increased Winifred's support for him and the ICU.
+She believed that the development of a black trade union was the way forward so that, eventually, association with white trade unionism would be possible.
+'I'm sure', she wrote, 'that Kadalie is going on the right lines when he works for this.
 The gulf between black and white labour must ultimately be fatal for South Africa.'
-What seemed to her to be the ICU's most urgent need was effective organisation and the idea took root that an experienced trade union organiser from Britain should visit South Africa to help the ICU on its administrative side.
-Winifred and Creech Jones were given the task of finding a suitable candidate and after some months of canvassing she was approached by William George Ballinger from Motherwell, an idealistic and hardworking local government activist, but with little trade union experience.
-In any event, by the time he reached South Africa in June 1928 the situation with the ICU was almost beyond the remedial capabilities of any official.
+What seemed to her to be the ICU's most urgent need was effective organisation, and the idea took hold that an experienced trade union organiser from England should visit South Africa to help the ICU with its administration.

-The ICU was rapidly descending into chaos, with branches disaffiliating, the treasury empty, unscrupulous lawyers, and personal feuds and rival organisations springing up everywhere.
-Where other men would have hastened home, Ballinger persevered, eventually working to promote co-operative ventures in farming, catering and retail.
-His salary was rarely paid by the ICU during the years he worked for it, a deficit which Winifred personally filled with help from friends and fund-raising activities and publicity, including her impassioned journalism on issues such as segregation, racist legislation and the plight of black people in Britain.
-'I must have written literally millions of words about Ballinger since 1927,' she wrote to Vera in 1934.
+After some months of searching for such a person, she was approached by William George Ballinger, from Motherwell.
+He was an idealistic and hardworking local government activist but with little trade union experience.
+He was keen to take on the task but by the time he reached South Africa in June 1928 the situation with the ICU was almost beyond remedy.
+The ICU was rapidly descending into chaos, with branches splitting off from it, no funds, dishonest lawyers, and personal feuds and rival organisations springing up everywhere.
+Where other men would have hastened home, Ballinger persevered, eventually, after the failure of the ICU, working to promote co-operative businesses in farming, catering and retail.
+His salary was rarely paid by the ICU during the years he worked for it, but by Winifred, who did so with help from friends and fund-raising activities and publicity.
+This fund-raising also included income from her impassioned journalism on issues such as segregation, racist legislation, the plight of black people in Britain and, of course, the Ballinger cause.
+'I must have written literally millions of words about Ballinger since 1927, 'she wrote to Vera in 1934.